 Rioja is a province and autonomous community in northern Spain that’s known for its wine.
 Vineyards surround the old town of Haro in the Ebro valley below the Cantabrian Mountains.

-Costa Blanca property for sale is some of the most popular in Spain.
-From Denia in the north to Torrevieja in the south, the Costa Blanca has beautiful beaches, sun-kissed villas, and good food.
+Costa Blanca one of the most most popular destinations in Spain.
+From Denia in the north to Torrevieja in the south, the Costa Blanca is a popular destination, has beautiful beaches, sun-kissed villas, and good food.
 The coast has a well-developed tourism industry.

 A popular holiday or second home destination for Brits, the Costa Blanca is a top choice for many.
 With over 200 kilometres of coastline in the province of Alicante, Costa Blanca is known for its proximity to major tourist destinations such as Benidorm and Alicante.